2014 Calgary stabbing: Perpetrator

 Matthew de Grood, aged 22, was identified as the suspect.
 A Safeway employee and University of Calgary student, he planned to attend law school.
 He is the son of a city police officer with the rank of inspector.
 He was held at a secure psychiatric facility adjacent to the Calgary Remand Centre.
 According to authorities, de Grood personally knew at least one person present during the party.
 According to his parents and classmates, his behaviour began to change weeks before the stabbings, posting more frequently on Facebook, including "bizarre" status updates.
 Hours before the killings, he posted the title of the Megadeth song "Dread and the Fugitive Mind" to his Facebook page.
 Prior to the stabbing, he sent text messages to his parents, claiming he was going to harm himself.
 He was found with garlic in his pocket at the time of arrest.
 Though he had posted online about killing vampires, he told police the garlic was intended to "keep zombies away".

 De Grood was charged with five counts of first-degree murder and was ordered to stand trial on May 29, 2015.
 He had no previous run-ins with the police.
 On May 22, he was found mentally fit to stand trial after undergoing a psychiatric assessment.
 On May 29, 2015, his trial was set to begin on May 16, 2016, with jury selection set to begin four days earlier.

 On May 25, 2016, de Grood was found not criminally responsible for the homicides on the basis of a mental disorder (schizophrenia, per two of three expert witnesses) that caused a psychotic episode during the killings.
 According to his lawyer, Allan Fay, he intentionally killed the five victims, believing they were werewolves and vampires who threatened his life.
 The NCR order means de Grood will be locked down in a psychiatric facility receiving periodic reviews that could lead to release under certain conditions.

 De Grood told the Alberta Review Board he wishes the "terrible tragedy" had never happened.

 In September 2019, de Grood was granted unsupervised outings by the Alberta Review Board, although they say he "remains a significant risk to the safety of the public."

 In December 2023, the Alberta Criminal Code Review Board refused de Grood's request for discharge.
 The board cited ongoing concerns regarding potential risk to the public and the need for continued structured psychiatric care, preventing his move to a less supervised setting.
+At a subsequent review by the Alberta Criminal Code Review Board in 2025, de Grood's psychiatrist said that his schizophrenia was in remission and that he was now at a low risk to reoffend.
+De Grood was now living in a supervised setting and was being seen regularly by an outreach worker.
+The Board ruled that de Grood could now travel to British Columbia and Ontario in the company of a responsible adult, as well as passes to visit his family's home.